Search Segment-by-Segment to Find Hidden Award Space

 There are some downsides to this approach, other than just any extra booking costs.

 - You won't be able to check luggage all the way through to your final destination.
 If you need to check bags, you will need to head to the baggage claim at the connecting city, wait for your bags, re-check them, and go back through security.
-However, if you are connecting at a port of entry, there is a good chance that you'll receive your checked bags to go through customs and can re-check them more easily.
+At an international airport, you may need to go through customs and immigration both ways.

-- If your flight is delayed and you miss your flight, you may be out of luck.
-Neither airline is responsible for getting you to your next destination.
+- If your flight is delayed and you miss your next flight, you may be out of luck.
+The airline from your first ticket isn't responsible for getting you to your next destination and the airline from the flight you missed isn't responsible for you being late.
+Unless they take pity on you, you may need to buy a last minute replacement ticket or find a last minute award flight.

 - You will need to add extra connecting time to deal with both of these issues and it might not be enough.
-On the flip side, if everything goes as it should, you'll wind up spending a bunch of extra time waiting around the airport.
+Then if everything goes as it should, you'll wind up needing to spend a bunch of extra time waiting around the airport.

-When you are thinking of using separate reservations, it can be best if you stay a day or more and visit the city you are connecting in.
-That greatly reduces the risk you'll miss your flight but adds days to the total length of your trip.
+Another alternative is to stay a day or more and visit the city you are connecting in.
+That greatly reduces the risk you'll miss your flight and avoids excessive time but adds days to the total length of your trip.

 Searching for your long-haul flight